MiracleDevs/Paradigm.Express.WebApi/README.md

 - HostBuilder interface: We may slightly change the host builder use methods, to return the object instead of receiving it as parameters.
 It makes more sense to let the use build their own, and return that to the builder in order to build the server.

 # Version History

+## 1.1.1
+- Fixed a log message when registering actions, that said 'ControllerName.ControllerName' instead of 'ControllerName.methodName'.
+- Fixed some typos on the readme documentation.

 ## 1.1.0
 - Added `RoutingContext` class, to group the `ControllerType` and `ActionType` together.